Shuffling via sums of Jucys--Murphy Elements

 \section{Abstract}

-We consider a family of card shuffles of $n$ cards, where the allowed moves involve transpositions corresponding to the Jucys--Murphy elements of $\{S_m\}_{m \leq n}$.
-We diagonalize the transition matrix of these shuffles.
-As a special case, we consider the $k$-star transpositions shuffle, a natural interpolation between random transpositions \cite{Diaconis1981} and star transpositions \cite{PFlour}.
-We proved that the $k$-star transpositions shuffle exhibits total variation cutoff at time $\frac{2n-(k+1)}{2(n-1)}n\log n$ with a window of $\frac{2n-(k+1)}{2(n-1)}n$.
-Furthermore, we prove that for the case where $k/n \rightarrow 0$ or $1$, this shuffle has the same limit profile as random transpositions, which has been fully determined by Teyssier \cite{Teyssier2019}.
+We consider a family of card shuffles of $n$ cards in which the allowed moves involve transpositions corresponding to the Jucys--Murphy elements of the symmetric group $\{S_m\}_{m \leq n}$.
+We determine the eigenvalues of the corresponding $n! \times n!$ transition matrices of these shuffles and study the mixing times for a special case, the $k$--star transpositions shuffle, a natural interpolation between the random transpositions \cite{Diaconis1981} and the star transpositions \cite{PFlour}.
+We prove that the $k$--star transpositions shuffle exhibits total variation cutoff at $\frac{2n-(k+1)}{2(n-1)}n\log n$ with a window of $\frac{2n-(k+1)}{2(n-1)}n$.
+Furthermore, in the regimes $k/n \rightarrow 0$ or $1$, this shuffle has the same limit profile as random transpositions, which has been fully determined by Teyssier \cite{Teyssier2019}.